 In 2008, citizens acknowledged the importance of our work.
 Over 61% of the voters in Hamilton County voted to renew our tax levy.

-With increased demands for educational reform, Great Oaks became a model for career and college preparation.
-We led a regional collaborative to incorporate 21st century skills in classrooms.
-Our students now had laptops and teachers used smart boards in their classrooms.
+With increased demands for educational reform, Great Oaks became a model for career and college preparation and subsequently led a regional collaborative to incorporate 21st century skills in classrooms.
+Our students had laptops and teachers used smart boards.
 We renovated our campuses to offer students state-of-the-art labs and an environment that was welcoming and accessible.

-An increasing number of our students were taking classes in their home schools.
-By 2018, we were serving over 17,000 students in 67 programs at 40 locations.
+An increasing number of our students were taking satellite classes at their home schools and by 2018 we were serving over 17,000 students in 67 programs at 40 locations.